 3. Visit the farmer’s market.
 Buy produce, eggs, milk, and other fresh goods from the farmer’s market.
 Farmer’s market vendors not only avoid excess packaging, they’ll happily take back what packaging they do use (egg cartons, berry crates, milk bottles, etc.) for reuse.

 5. Drink tap water.
 And keep it in a reusable water bottle.
 No need to wash a glass every time you want a glass of water.
+Use an at-home filtration system like Brita.

 6. Compost!
 Nearly every kind of food waste, and many natural paper products, can be composted.
 Then, instead of clogging up a landfill, your food waste — egg shells, coffee grounds, fruit peels, etc. — can go back into nourishing the Earth.
 Keep a sizable compost bucket nearby whenever you cook so you aren’t tempted to throw those valuable nutrients in the trash.